 Incoming first-year students who are interested in early childhood education are automatically considered for the Campbell Scholarship for Education.
 Visit the Office of Admissions scholarships page for more information on this and additional CEHD scholarships available to incoming first-year students.

-The Institute of Child Development’s early childhood education programs recognize that all children deserve equitable learning experiences so they can achieve their full potential.
+The Institute of Child Development’s (ICD) early childhood education programs recognize that all children deserve equitable learning experiences so they can achieve their full potential.
 Our academic programs are rooted in the science of child development, which tells us that high-quality early childhood education occurs in the context of positive relationships among teachers, children, and their families.
 We are committed to training educators who build strong relationships, embrace diversity, value full inclusion, and work to eliminate structural inequities that limit children’s educational opportunities.